Emotional overwhelm & executive functioning therapy in Arvada, CO

 A smiling woman with light brown hair, wearing a beige cardigan over a black and white striped top, and a delicate necklace, standing against a plain white wall.

-My approach to emotion regulation therapy
+My approach to emotional overwhelm and executive function therapy

 • Internal Family Systems (IFS) is a therapeutic approach that helps you understand and work with the different “parts” of yourself - those inner voices, feelings, and patterns that often conflict or create stress.
 By recognizing, understanding, and integrating these parts, you can heal past wounds, reduce inner conflict, and develop a stronger sense of self.